To graduate with a major in Teaching and Learning students must have:

 Students who do not meet the criteria for graduation from the Certification Track will graduate from the Non-Certification Track.

 All TAL graduate certification-track programs fulfill the academic requirements for the following certificates:

 - Initial Certification, for students with less than 3 years of experience in the certification area

 - Professional Certification, for students with a year of mentored teaching and two years of teaching experience in the certification area

 To obtain initial or professional certification, students must:

-- passing scores on the LAST and ATS-W
+- Passing scores on the ALST, EAS and CST.

-- pass the Content Specialty Test (CST) in the certification area
+- Pass the edTPA in the certification area.

 The SOE Certification Officer helps students apply for certification when all requirements are met.
 Students interested in Internship Certification before graduation should consult the Certification Officer.